Luke2642/notes/README.md

 export CXX=/usr/bin/g++-14
 ```

 Then we can proceed with building sage attention.
-So this will then work:
+So this will then work as of August 2025:

 ```
 git clone https://github.com/thu-ml/SageAttention.git